juanfrans-courses/dataViz_arch_hum/Spring_2017/03_Assignments_and_Tutorials/01_Assignment_1.md

   * **Types of data** for which the chart or graph is appropriate
   * Brief description of **how to build** the chart or graph (what are the axis, what other elements does it need, what software or tools facilitate the building of this type of chart).
   * **Advantages** and **disadvantages** or this type of graph.
+  * **History** of this type of graph.
+Who was the first to use it?
+What other graphs is it related to or did it evolve from?
 * Think carefully about the layout and graphic elements of your site.
 Start experimenting with fonts, colors and styles.
 As always, *you should be able to justify every single pixel on your site*.

 ### Types of data visualization (charts)